XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

   2. Go to the setting page and copy the API Token
   3. Add the API token as a repo secrete with the Name of DATAPANE_TOKEN
 ### Gmail Authentication
-Yet Another Gmail [(yagmail)] (https://yagmail.readthedocs.io/en/latest/)is applied to send emails automaticlly.
+Yet Another Gmail [yagmail](https://yagmail.readthedocs.io/en/latest/)is applied to send emails automaticlly.
 It requires sign-in process to authorize.
-Follow the instruction to obtain the [Gmail App password] (https://support.google.com/mail/answer/185833?hl=en).
+Follow the instruction to obtain the [Gmail App password](https://support.google.com/mail/answer/185833?hl=en).
 Then, add the password to the repo secrete with the name of GMAIL_PWD.
 ### GitHub Repository Secrete Set Up

 ## How to Use